Fundamental Factors that Affect Altern ...

-One of the uses of the GDP is the control of the effects of inflation on the economy.
-If the real GDP growth is higher (lower) than the potential growth rate, then the inflation rate will increase (decrease), affecting the nominal rates and bond prices.
+GDP is important because it controls inflation’s effects on an economy.
+If the real GDP growth is higher (lower) than the potential growth rate, the inflation rate will increase (decrease), affecting the nominal rates and bond prices.

 Moreover, potential GDP determines the level of real interest rates and hence, the asset returns in the economy.
-If the potential GDP grows at a faster rate, then consumers would expect their income to rise.
-In other words, a rise in real interest rates occasions an increment of savings for capital accumulation.
+If the potential GDP grows faster, consumers expect their income to rise.
+In other words, when the real interest rates rise, it increases capital accumulation savings.
 Therefore, a higher growth rate of the potential GDP means higher interest rates and expected asset returns.

 More effects of potential GDP and its growth rate on equity and fixed income analysis are summarized below.